Updated Jan. 18, 2018

 Forgetting is also important, however.
 Brian Levine, a neuropsychologist and senior scientist at the Rotman Research Institute at Toronto’s Baycrest Hospital, notes that most things we encounter or do on an average day aren’t really worth remembering.
 “If all that information was stored or encoded in the brain, we’d be overwhelmed,” he says.
 Most people have a fairly decent recall of what has happened in the past 24 hours, but, beyond that, things rapidly begin to fade.
 “We evolved to think of today and tomorrow, basically,” says Levine.
 “Contingencies and circumstances change.
 It doesn’t make biological sense to retain all that information.”

 Interestingly, emotion as a memory aid does have its limits.
-This past month, Levine and his colleagues published a study of passengers who were aboard a 2001 Air Transat flight that ran out of fuel and nearly had to ditch at sea, before the pilot miraculously glided into a safe landing at an air base in the Azores islands.
+Levine and his colleagues published a study in 2014 of passengers who were aboard a 2001 Air Transat flight that ran out of fuel and nearly had to ditch at sea, before the pilot miraculously glided into a safe landing at an air base in the Azores islands.
 About half of those who participated in the project had developed post-traumatic stress disorder after their brush with death, and the researchers had anticipated that their memories of what occurred that day would be sharper than those of passengers who had fully recovered from the shock.
 But the amount of detail both groups were able to recall was essentially the same.
 What that suggests, says Levine, is that PTSD has more to do with how people process their memories than how they experienced the trauma is the first place.